seanbradley/Simpletown/README.md

 Your own copy of Simpletown is available and instantly deployable in _less than_ five minutes if you purchase its Amazon Machine Image (AMI)...which is available for a one-time fee of just $5.
 Save yourself the headache of backwards engineering the site from this repo; fahgeddabout configuring Apache and mod_wsgi.
 For the price of your carmel mocha machiatto (or a Redbull and Top Ramen), you can get past the boring Advil-laden part of deployment, and jump right into writing new models, new views, and styling your Django app as you see fit.
 Everything but e-mail settings are automagically configured for you in the FAST LANE AMI.

-####SETTINGS
+###SETTINGS
 With regard to Django settings, check out _The One True Way_ by Jacob Kaplan Moss:
 <https://speakerdeck.com/jacobian/the-best-and-worst-of-django?slide=81>

 Code is opinionated.
 Here's an alternative to the above by Bruno Renié:
 <http://bruno.im/2013/may/18/django-stop-writing-settings-files/>

 Simpletown's settings live in the _settings_ directory with separate files providing settings common to all environments ( _base.py_ ), as well as files providing settings unique to development ( _dev.py_ ), and production ( _prod.py_ ) environments.
 Most settings are handled in this manner in accord with Kaplan Moss' "One True Way", but some are managed via environment variables and/or envdir in the manner prescribed by Renié.
-Some environment variables are also managed by inclusion in the Apache config file, and yet others are generated dynamically when needed.
+Whenever possible, environment variables are set dynamically, outside of the settings.py.
 Simpletown's settings are still being optimized with the intent of enabling the aforementioned "Fast Lane" deployment on AWS, so--in the interim--some environment variables may need to be set manually.

 You will need to change the following after launch...